 The Michael Jackson ONE by Cirque du Soleil totally blew me away.
 For 90 minutes I was at the edge of my seat bopping away.
 A complete nostalgia fest the show works its way through MJ’s incredible catalogue.
 It’s not your typical Cirque, but the actors, lighting and effects made for an emotional and unforgettable experience.

-One of the best cultural highlights (Yes, there are some believe it or not!), is the Neon Musuem which also includes the Neon Boneyard in downtown Vegas.
+One of the best cultural highlights (Yes, there are some believe it or not!), is the Neon Museum which also includes the Neon Boneyard in downtown Vegas.
 Founded in 1996 it is a non-profit organisation dedicated to collecting, preserving, studying and exhibiting iconic Las Vegas signs.
-It totally satisfied my need for a quality museum whilst on holiday.
+Satisfying my need for a quality museum jaunt on holiday.

 The visitors centre is located in the historic La Concha Motel lobby.
 It was saved from demolition in 2005 and moved to its current location.
 The distinctive shell shaped building was designed by acclaimed architect Paul Revere Williams.